-BIO World Congress heads to Des Moines, Iowa in 2019: Biomass to Bioproducts in America’s Heartland
+BIO World Congress heads to Des Moines, Iowa: Biomass to Bioproducts in America’s Heartland

 One of America’s preeminent agricultural research institutions, Iowa State University, is based in Ames, Iowa – just a 30-minute drive north of Des Moines.
 Ames is also home to the National Science Foundation’s Engineering Research Center for Biorenewable Chemicals (CBiRC), and the U.S. Department of Energy’s Ames Laboratory.